-4.1.1.4.7.
-Transportation methods.
-If cells and/or tissues need to be transported, specify the containers used for transport and the transportation procedure (including temperature control) and provide justification for their suitability.
+If cells and/or tissues need to be transported, specify the containers used for transport and the transportation procedure (including temperature control) and provide the justification.

-4.1.1.4.8.
-Preparation of records and record-keeping procedures.
-Prepare written records for items (4.1.1.4.1) through (4.1.1.4.7) above and describe the record-keeping procedures in detail.
+(viii) Preparation of records and record-keeping procedures

+Prepare written records for items (i) through (vii) above and describe the record-keeping procedures in detail.

-4.1.2.
-Raw materials other than the target cells and tissues, materials used in manufacturing
+2. Raw materials other than the target cells and tissues, materials used in manufacturing

-Describe raw materials other than the target cells and tissues as well as other materials used in the manufacturing process; indicate their appropriateness for the intended use; and, if necessary, establish their specifications (a set of acceptance criteria and analytical procedures).
+Describe raw materials other than the target cells and/or tissues as well as materials used in the manufacturing process; indicate their appropriateness for the intended use; and, if necessary, establish their specifications (a set of acceptance criteria and analytical procedures).
 Proper quality control of these materials should be implemented.

-When so-called Biological Products, or Specific Biological Products (refer to Articles 2.9 and 2.10 of the Pharmaceutical Affairs Law) are used as raw materials, use the minimum amount required and strictly conform to the relevant laws and regulations, such as "Standards for Biological Raw Materials" (Notification No. 210, Japanese Ministry of Health, Labour and Welfare, 2003; a partially revised version was issued on September 26, 2014).
-It is particularly important to adequately evaluate information related to the inactivation and elimination of viruses and to specify measures for encouraging retrospective and other studies.
+When so-called Biological Products or Specific Biological Products (refer to Articles 2.9 and 2.10 of the Pharmaceutical Affairs Law) are used as raw materials, use the minimum amount required and strictly conform to the relevant laws and regulations, such as "Standards for Biological Raw Materials" (Notification No. 210, Japanese Ministry of Health, Labour and Welfare, 2003; a partially revised version was issued on September 26, 2014).
+It is particularly important to adequately evaluate information related to the inactivation and elimination of viruses and to specify measures for encouraging retrospective survey and other studies.